It is extraordinary how expectation is such a fundamental part of our DNA. How we manage it can affect our mood, our happiness and our stress levels.

 When our expectations are exaggerated and unrealistic then the inevitable outcome is disappointment and stress.
 Stress compounds negativity and worry and we become trapped in this spiral of expecting the worst.
 Potentially positive outcomes are recalibrated into ‘yes, but what if?’ scenarios.
 Colleagues and friends are classified as being too optimistic and not fully aware of the risks of events or situations.

 The more stressed you become the more distorted your expectations.
 Stress promotes insularism and reclusiveness at a time when you need the help of others to keep your balance.
-This can be an albatross as you anticipate harmful outcomes though they are most unlikely to occur and your wellbeing can be psychosomatically influenced.
+This can be an albatross as you anticipate harmful outcomes though they are most unlikely to occur.
+Your judgement is out of balance and coping with simple tasks is a real challenge.
+You ignore texts, emails and phone calls in the hope that they will go away and leave me alone

 To rectify this negativity it is important you perform a mental log out.